Pupil Premium reports

 - Educational resources such as revision books.
 Subject Leaders have identified the educational resources which are essential to their curriculum areas, and your child(ren) should be supplied with these.

 - English and/or maths additional tutoring.
 English and maths staff have already identified students who they believe should would benefit from additional support in one or both of these areas.

 - Reading programme students in Years 7 and 8.
 Literacy support for Year 9 students.
 Students identified by the school.

 - Essential educational school trips – all Subject Leaders have identified the trips which are essential to their curriculum areas, and therefore you should not be charged.
 If you are charged for a trip and believe it should be covered please contact the school.

 - Year 7 Activities week.
-Year 7 camp is paid for by the school for all Pupil Premium Year 7 students.
+Year 7 camp funding may be provided for Pupil Premium students.
+Please contact the school for further information.